Canada v Mexico (2022 FIFA World Cup qualification): Second half

 Seven minutes into the second half, Canada would double their lead when Mexico failed to defend a Stephen Eustáquio free kick which landed in the goal area for Larin to tap in.
 During the goal celebration, Canadian defender Sam Adekugbe made headlines after celebrating in true Canadian fashion by jumping into a snow bank which had developed near the corner of the pitch.
-This goal was Larin's twenty-second goal for the Canada men's national team, and equaled the team's top scoring record held by Dwayne De Rosario.
+This goal was Larin's twenty-second goal for the Canada men's national team, and equalled the team's top scoring record held by Dwayne De Rosario.
 Both sides continued to get stuck in and frustrations started to boil over near the end as Mexico desperately attempted to find equalizing goals.
 Mexico would eventually find the net in the ninetieth minute of play, when Hector Herrera was able to head in a cross from the right and half the deficit.
 This was quickly followed by a skirmish in front of goal as Mexican players attempted to swipe the ball from goalkeeper Milan Borjan, whom had immediately pounced on the ball to delay the restart as the match entered stoppage time.
 With increased motivation to equalize, Mexico unleashed several promising attacks throughout additional time, most notably in the third additional minute when the Canadian defence failed to clear away a cross and gave away a shot from two yards out.
 However, Borjan was able to make a goal line save, prompting several protests from Mexican players who believed the ball was over the line.
 Canada attempted to kill the last couple seconds of the game by holding the ball in the corner, causing an angered Néstor Araujo to recklessly shoulder charge Lucas Cavallini from behind.
 The referee issued a yellow card for the challenge before ending the match.